 About 85% of the rate charged by NTMWD funds the costs to operate, maintain, upgrade and expand the infrastructure needed to keep the regional system delivering safe, reliable water.
 The remaining 15% pays for the actual water consumed, including the chemicals and power to treat that water and deliver it to the cities we serve.
 We are not alone.
 Across the nation, water rates are going up.
 And with the rapid growth in our service area, the water system must grow to ensure reliable supplies for the future.

 We’re responsibly planning and investing in new water sources to meet future needs.
-Our largest water project (more than 10 years in the making) is the proposed $1.2-billion Lower Bois d’Arc Creek Reservoir.
+Our largest water project (more than 10 years in the making) is the proposed $1.2-billion Bois d’Arc Lake.
 Federal agencies are reviewing the last permit needed, and NTMWD is preparing for construction to begin in early 2018.
 Another water supply project under construction is the $120-million Trinity River Main Stem Pump Station and Pipeline scheduled for completion in early 2019.
 Both projects are critical for the future of north Texas.